overview of teaching topics

 These teachings permit you to engage in the practice of meditation and reflection, to look intimately within and discover the jewel that is hidden in your ordinary experiences.
 Explore how to honor and respect the three doors of body, speech, and mind, and to recognize the opportunities for healing that life presents.
 Discover the inner refuge and the gifts of spaciousness, awareness, and warmth that can bring healing and benefit not only to you, but also to your relationships with others and the greater world.

-Tenzin Rinpoche's teachings are based on his newest book, "Awakening the Luminous Mind: Tibetan Meditation for Inner Peace and Joy" (Hay House, June 2012), now available from Ligmincha Institute's Bookstore.
+Tenzin Rinpoche's teachings are based on his newest book, "Awakening the Luminous Mind: Tibetan Meditation for Inner Peace and Joy" (Hay House, June 2012), now available from Ligmincha International's Bookstore.

 Just as clouds arise and dissolve within the clear, open sky, so do all our thoughts and emotions arise within the clear, open nature of our mind and then dissolve back to their source.
 The teachings of dzogchen enable us to discover and familiarize ourselves with this essential, primordially pure nature.

 The 24 dzogchen masters of the ancient Asian empire of Zhang Zhung (located in what is now western Tibet) all achieved enlightenment and the rainbow body, the final result of dzogchen practice.
 Their wisdom teachings, originally transmitted orally from single master to single student, describe the empty, luminous nature of mind in poetic and pithy meditation instructions.